Looking for the best TV shows to watch right now? Luckily, I’ve been doing plenty of “research” for you!

-It’s siesta season here in Palm Springs, which means when it’s 115 outside, you hole up inside during the day and only go outside once the sun goes down.
+It’s been siesta season here in Palm Springs, which means when it’s 100+ degrees outside, you hole up inside during the day and only go outside once the sun goes down.
 This allows for a lot of time in front of the boob tube.
 Luckily, there’s been a ton of great television this year.
 And, because I was a radio-television-film major, I see watching TV not as a mindless endeavor where your brain turns to mush, but as continued learning.
 Yes…that’s it.
-So, I thought I’d share some of my must-watch shows in case you’re in need of some, ahem, continuing education.
-Enjoy!
+So, I thought I’d share some of my must-watch shows — including The 10 Best Shows To Watch Right Now — in case you’re in need of some, ahem, continuing education.

 By far, my favorite TV show of the year.
 Created by and starring comedian Aziz Ansari, Master of None is a look at dating in today’s modern age.
 Season 1 was so good, but Season 2 is even better.
 Heads up: Those I’ve recommended it to almost gave up after the first two episodes, but luckily kept going, as they’re now just as addicted as I am and already dying for Season 3.
 Allora…